Written By: Dr. Adam McLeod, ND, BSc (Hons)

-This is only a small fraction of the available therapies to treat breast cancer and a Naturopathic physician who is skilled in oncology can help you develop a plan that is specific for your case.
+This is only a small fraction of the available therapies to treat breast cancer and a Naturopathic physician who is skilled in cancer care can help you develop a plan that is specific for your case.
 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hon) Molecular biology, Motivational Speaker and International Best Selling Author.
-He currently practices in Vancouver, British Columbia where he focuses on integrative oncology. http://www.yaletownnaturopathic.com
+He currently practices in Vancouver, British Columbia where he focuses on integrative cancer care. http://www.yaletownnaturopathic.com

 To book your appointment for the best cancer care in Vancouver send an email to email@example.com

 1) Tsang, K. W., et al. “Coriolus versicolor polysaccharide peptide slows progression of advanced non-small cell lung cancer.”
 Respiratory medicine 97.6 (2003): 618-624.

 2) Torisu, Motomichi, et al. “Significant prolongation of disease-free period gained by oral polysaccharide K (PSK) administration after curative surgical operation of colorectal cancer.”
 Cancer Immunology, Immunotherapy 31.5 (1990): 261-268.

 3) Cho, William Chi Shing, and Kwok Nam Leung.
 “In vitro and in vivo immunomodulating and immunorestorative effects of Astragalus membranaceus.”
 Journal of ethnopharmacology 113.1 (2007): 132-141.